Bouvet-deler/meta-framework-workshop/draft.md

 - Security
   - SRC is just a normal HTTP call, need proper security
+  - Authentication with Clerk, can mention
+    - If time, we can add role based authentication with Clerk.....???
+    - Or with Authjs and Azure...
 - Middleware (can demonstrate this with a simple auth check and an admin panel)
   - Add middleware to check if the user is authenticated
+    - Create a new step on this
 - Forms!
   - Add a form to create a new post
   - Type checking with zod, full stack type checking